 If you’re eloping internationally, it’s might not be an option to have guests come along for a destination elopement.
 Throwing the party at home will allow your friends and family to feel included.

-An elopement reception is a lot less stressful than a wedding reception.
+An elopement reception is less stressful that a wedding reception.

 Even if you have an elopement reception that is identical to a traditional wedding reception, separating the reception from your actual wedding day will take a lot of pressure off both events and you’ll be able to enjoy yourself more.